Dr Felix Naughton – Research Associate

 BSc, MSc, PhD, CPsychol

 Felix’s research interests primarily lie in understanding how to change health behaviours, particularly smoking and smoking during pregnancy.
 He is specifically interested in the use of tailoring in behaviour change interventions and the use of new technologies in health care and health promotion, particularly mobile phones.
-His PhD focused on the development and evaluation of a computer tailored smoking cessation self-help programme for pregnant smokers.
-This automated program (called MiQuit www.miquit.co.uk) provides smokers with individualised smoking cessation support primarily via mobile phone text messages tailored to personal characteristics, beliefs and behaviours.
-Recent work also includes the iQuit in Practice trial which evaluates a tailored written and text-message smoking cessation support system for smokers attending level 2 smoking cessation support at their GP surgery.
-He is currently a co-investogator in an NIHR funded programme of studies looking at improving the effectiveness and reach of NHS support for smoking cessation in pregnancy.
-This includes further refinement of the MiQuit program to incorporate greater interactive facilities and to provide more control for the user in support delivery, and several evaluation studies.
+During his PhD he developed an automated computer tailored smoking cessation self-help programme for pregnant smokers which delivered support primarily via SMS text messages (MiQuit www.miquit.co.uk).
+He is currently a co-investigator in an NIHR funded programme of studies looking at improving the effectiveness and reach of NHS support for smoking cessation in pregnancy.
+This includes further refinement and evaluation of MiQuit.
+Recent work also includes the iQuit in Practice trial which evaluated a tailored written and text message smoking cessation support system for smokers attending level 2 smoking cessation support at their GP surgery.

-Felix is a Registered Health Psychologist, having completed the British Psychological Society’s (BPS) stage 2 qualification in Health Psychology, a chartered member of the BPS and is a full member of the Division of Health Psychology.
+Felix is a Registered Health Psychologist, having completed the British Psychological Society’s (BPS) stage 2 qualification in Health Psychology, a chartered member of the BPS and is a full member of the Division of Health Psychology (DHP).
 As part of his clinical practice he worked as a smoking cessation counsellor specialising in supporting pregnant smokers.
-He is also a member of the Society for Academic Primary Care and the European Health Psychology Society.
-He is currently the convenor of Synergy, a subdivision of the European Health Psychology Society set up to promote networking and collaboration among Health Psychologists across Europe http://www.ehps.net/synergy/.
+He is also a member of the European Health Psychology Society (EHPS) and is the convenor of Synergy, a subdivision of the EHPS set up to promote networking and collaboration among Health Psychologists across Europe http://www.ehps.net/synergy/.
+He currently serves on the Standing Conference Scientific Committee for the DHP (2012-2014) and the Scientific Committee for the EHPS (2015).

 Felix is a module leader for a health promotion module for the University’s MPhil in Public Health and is a course and thesis supervisor.
 Within the University he supervises and teaches undergraduate students studying psychology.
 He co-supervises PhD student Silja-Riin Voolma.
 Felix is also an Honorary Lecturer at the University of Nottingham.